elmahio/documentation/docs/logging-to-elmah-io-from-jsnlog.md

 # Logging to elmah.io from JSNLog

+> While logging through JSNLog still works, we recommend to use our native integration with JavaScript: [Logging to elmah.io from JavaScript](https://docs.elmah.io/logging-to-elmah-io-from-javascript/)

 Using JSNLog you will be able to log JavaScript errors to elmah.io.
 In this sample, we will focus about logging JavaScript errors from a ASP.NET MVC web application, but you can use JSNLog to log anything to elmah.io, so please check out their documentation.

 Start by installing the JSNLog.Elmah package: